 Madoda Fani draws on his Xhosa heritage to create modern ceramics through ancestral techniques.
 As a child, he was chosen to paint a mural in Gugulethu, his township.
 “It stayed there for years, and I kept seeing it as I grew up.
 That triggered something in me,” Madoda explains.
 He discovered ceramics while studying graphic design, and in 1999, a tea set he made won second prize at a competition in Burkina Faso.
 There, Madoda met Simon Masilo, who introduced him to smoke-firing.
 He later won first prize at the Ceramics Southern Africa Exhibition in 2006.
 Madoda achieves his signature style using stone burnishing, vegetable oil and smoke-firing with newspaper.
 He has taken part in national and international exhibitions.
 He also shares his craft through workshops he holds in South Africa, Australia and Mexico.

-Madoda Fani is an expert artisan: he began his career in 1999 and he started teaching in 2007
+Madoda Fani is a master artisan: he began his career in 1999 and he started teaching in 2007

 Madoda Fani